Mike Tyson and Deontay Wilder make the top five but don’t take the record for the most knockouts in the quickest amount of rounds.

 Tyson, who reigned as the undisputed world heavyweight champion from 1987 to 1990, rounds off the top five with an average of 3.38 rounds per knockout from his 50 career victories.

-Tony Smith, UK Marketing Director at William Hill, said: “We thought we’d take a look at which boxers have the quickest knockout ration in heavyweight history.
+Tony Smith, who oversaw the research with William Hill, said: “We thought we’d look at which boxers have the quickest knockout ratio in heavyweight history.

 “Perhaps surprisingly, Mike Tyson only sits fifth on the list.
 The former undisputed champion knocked his opponents out on average every 3.38 rounds.

 “It’s a record bettered by the king of the ring, Shannon Briggs and Deontay Wilder, Tommy Morrison, and Frank Bruno.

 “Our research threw up several other interesting statistics.
 Boxing legend Muhammad Ali is in the last spot.
 Tyson Fury is also way down the list.

 “While David Haye makes it into the top 10 in the ninth spot.”

 2/ Deontay Wilder: 3.07